 …in which I’m too honest to steal a JCB, I conquer my fear of Penyghent and I ponder the weirdness of human interaction.

 Hawes to Fountains Fell, 22 miles.
+Jump to Journal.

 Plenty of breakfast at Hawes, of course, then nothing until Horton in Ribblesdale where there’s a public toilet and either of the two pubs may do lunch.
 However during the day a visit to the Penyghent Cafe is surely compulsory?
 Its lovely owners have put the Pennine Way at the heart of their business for years now and deserve support.
 Their vegetarian options are imaginative and their takeaway sandwiches excellent.
 I had a bacon sarnie, chips, a pint of tea and a buttered Chorley cake – all good.
 They have a concise but well-chosen range of outdoor gear for sale too.
 (Sorry to say in September 2018 the PyG Café was CLOSED until further notice).

 I’d planned to camp on Penyghent but the summit is stony and due to its popularity had regrettable hygiene issues.
 More to the point, the King Of The Hoolies was in residence, with his sidekicks the Duke of Hail and the Prince of Sleet.
 I worried that after a night of semi-solid precipitation the steep descent might be icy at dawn; although it has an easterly aspect it would take a while for the sun to rise over Fountains Fell.
 Having left Hawes in the dark at six, I was on Penyghent by four in the afternoon so able to press on.